mdraselhossain24/create-package/Readme.md

 - **Types with Flow and TS** — Easily add support for TypeScript and Flow.

-- **No Lock-In:** — You can "eject" to a custom setup at any time.
+- **No Lock-In** — You can "eject" to a custom setup at any time.
 Run a single command, and all the configuration and build dependencies will be moved directly into your project, so you can pick up right where you left off.

 ## Inspiration